anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **1 Kings 18.20, 21 [22-29] 30-39** begins a long (chronological) series on the prophets, which covers all of the Sundays after Trinity.
 The series has between zero and four weeks on Elijah (depending on the date of Easter, and out of sequence), followed by two weeks each for Elisha (the first of which is the transition from Elijah), Amos, Hosea and Isaiah, nine weeks in Jeremiah and Lamentations, and a final week in Joel.
 This reading begins the Elijah/Elisha series in 1 and 2 Kings, with Elijah on Mount Carmel. **Psalm 96** contrasts the Lord with idols.
 * **Galatians 1.1-12** begins a semicontinuous series in Galatians, with Paul's preaching of the gospel.
 * **Luke 7.1-10** continues the series in Luke (from Proper 3), with the centurion's faith.
-The 'Related' reading from **1 Kings 8.22-23, 41-43** asks God to answer the prayers of foreigners, while the 'Related' psalm, **Psalm 96.1-9** (part of the 'Continuous' psalm), invites the whole earth to draw near to the Lord.
+The 'Related' reading, **1 Kings 8.22-23, 41-43**, asks God to answer the prayers of foreigners, while the 'Related' psalm, **Psalm 96.1-9** (part of the 'Continuous' psalm), invites the whole earth to draw near to the Lord.

 ## Sunday between 5 and 11 June (Proper 5)*